 How to freeze scones

-- Wrap each individual scone in plastic wrap and freeze
+- Freeze the scones on a tray then wrap each individual scone in plastic wrap and freeze.

 How to bake frozen scones